 At the synapse, the firing of an action potential in one neuron (the presynaptic or sending neuron) causes the transmission of a signal to another neuron (the postsynaptic or receiving neuron) that makes the postsynaptic neuron more or less likely to fire its action potential.

 Synaptic transmission scheme

-An action potential travels down the axon of the presynaptic emitter cell and reaches the terminal of the axon.
+An action potential travels down the axon of the presynaptic emitter cell and reaches the axon’s terminal.
 The axon terminal is adjacent to the dendrite of the postsynaptic recipient cell.
 This close connection point between the axon and the dendrite is the synapse.

-In this article, we will take a closer look at the synapse and the mechanisms neurons use to send signals through it.
-To get the most out of this article, you may want to know the structure of neurons and action potentials first.
+This article will look at the synapse and the mechanisms neurons use to send signals through it.
+To get the most out of this article, you may first want to know the structure of neurons and action potentials.

 Electrical or chemical transmission?

 In the late 19th and early 20th centuries, there was much controversy over whether the synaptic transmission was electrical or chemical.

 - Some people thought that signaling across a synapse involved the flow of ions directly from one neuron to another: electrical transmission.

 - Other people thought that it depended on releasing a chemical from a neuron, causing a response in the neuronal transmission-receptor chemical.